What to expect from this recipe

 Notes

-• Powdered coconut sugar: Add coconut sugar to a high-speed blender and blend until ground into a powder, starting at low speed and increasing the speed.
+• Powdered Coconut Sugar: Add coconut sugar to a high-speed blender and blend until ground into a powder, starting at low speed and increasing the speed.
 Scrape down the sides of the blender as needed.
 This can take 5-10 minutes depending on your blender, the consistency should resemble icing sugar.

-• Soy milk powder: I personally haven't been able to test this one yet as it's pretty difficult to find here in Ireland but I imagine you could use it in place of coconut milk powder.
+• Soy Milk Powder: I personally haven't been able to test this one yet as it's pretty difficult to find here in Ireland but I imagine you could use it in place of coconut milk powder.

 • You can get as creative as you'd like with these chocolate bars.
 Why not try adding nuts such as roasted hazelnuts, chopped almonds, or go for a fruit and nut bar by adding cranberries and/or raisins.